- Installation

 #> 11 made_up_fun (unknown)

-To automatically have your packages used as the tags for a post you can add the function funspotr::spot_tags()
+To automatically have your packages used as the tags for a blog post you can add an inline function funspotr::spot_tags()

 to a bullet in the tags